Kelfang/Credit_Risk_Analysis/README.md

 * **Precision and Recall Scores**
-  - Fallin in line with all the previous models, the "high risk" precision is at 1%, with the second highest recall at 79%.
+  - Falls in line with all the previous models, the "high risk" precision is at 1%, with the second highest recall at 79%.
   - The "low risk" precision is 100%, with the recall at 54%.

 ![smoteenn_confusion_matrix](https://github.com/Kelfang/Credit_Risk_Analysis/blob/main/images/smoteenn_combo_sampling/smoteenn_confusion_matrix.png)